 Review our English Curriculum Map for a detailed overview of the core knowledge and skills covered in English.

-In KS3 English is divided into four areas of study: Reading; Writing; Language; Speaking and Listening.
+In KS3, there are four key areas of study: Reading; Writing; Language; and Speaking and Listening.

 During Year 7, we aim to build upon the skills students have acquired throughout KS2.
 The course begins with the study of creative writing before progressing to the study of a novel.
 Students also study poetic form, Shakespearean context, and twenty-first century non-fiction.